nativestranger/ahoy_captain/README.md

 ### 5. Analyze your nightmares

-If you have a large dataset (> 1GB) you probably want some indexes. `rails g ahoy_captain:migration`
+If you have a large dataset (> 1GB) you probably want some indexes. `rails g lookout:migration`

 ## Features